 This Smoked Meatloaf recipe is a delicious spin on the classic meatloaf because it’s smoked on a pellet grill, which gives the loaf a wonderful smoky and juicy flavor.

-Whenever we think of a comfort meal, meatloaf comes to mind.
+Whenever we think of comfort food, meatloaf comes to mind.
 Each bite is juicy, yummy, and simply warms you up.
-But this smoked meatloaf recipe takes the classic dish and turns it into a summer BBQ favorite.
-By smoking meatloaf, you get all the delightfulness of a regular meatloaf, but with an extra layer of smoky goodness.
+If you like meatloaf, you’re going to love this smoked meatloaf recipe.
+We’re taking the classic dish and turns it into a summer BBQ favorite.

 Ingredients You Need